 In 1971, the house was purchased by Michael Murphy and was converted to The Wind in the Willows nightclub.
 The band would be located in the parlor room, and jazz and country music groups were featured, including Hubie Davis and the Season Travellers, and Riders in the Sky.
 Light food was available.
 Unfortunately, The Wind in the Willows was never very profitable.
 The house was bought by Bill Freeman and Jimmy Webb and operated as the Freeman-Webb Mortgage Company from 1978 to 1986.
 Then, Freeman-Webb sold the property back to Metropolitan Life Insurance Company, who held the title for several years.
 During that interim time, Nashville Mayor Phil Bredeson ran his unsuccessful campaign for Governor from the building.

 In 1993, Phil Walden, the owner of Capricorn Records, purchased the building and completed an interior renovation, using the building as the corporate headquarters.
 Helen Rogers and Larry Kamm purchased the building September 26, 1997, and have occupied it since then.
 They have contributed additional exterior restoration.

-In addition to providing a comprehensive family law and estate planning practice, Rogers, Kamm & Shea provide mediation and business and commercial legal services.
+In addition to providing a comprehensive family law and estate planning practice, Rogers, Shea & Spanos provide mediation and business and commercial legal services.
 Check out the Practice Areas to learn more or contact the firm anytime.